Paid ads vs SEO and organic growth for tradespeople

 The Case for Paid Ads: Fast Results at a Price

-Paid advertising, whether it’s through Google Ads, Facebook, or even Instagram can be a tempting quick fix for tradespeople who want leads now.
+Paid advertising, whether it’s through Google Ads, Facebook, or even Instagram or Reddit can be a tempting quick fix for tradespeople who want leads now.
 We’re talking the fast-track approach.
 You pay Google to jump the queue and land your business right at the top of the page when someone types in something like “electrician near me” or “fitted wardrobes (town name)”.

 According to Wordstream’s Google Ads Benchmarks, the average Google Ads conversion rate is around 4.4 percent across industries.
-But when it comes to home services, trades, and local work, the number is often lower, especially if you’re using broad or generic keywords like “builder UK” instead of specific, local ones like “bathroom fitter Margate” or “roof repair in Bromley”.
+But when it comes to home services, trades and local work, the number is often lower, especially if you’re using broad or generic keywords like “builder UK” instead of specific, local ones like “bathroom fitter Margate” or “roof repair in Bromley”.

 For short-term bursts, paid ads can definitely work.
-But for sustainable, long-term growth, you need something that sticks around without rinsing your wallet every month.
+But for sustainable, long-term growth, you need something that sticks around without rinsing your wallet every single month.

 Image showing ranking statistics